 The URPP gives students the opportunity to earn up to 4% toward their PSYC 1010 grade.
-Specifically, students can earn 4% by participating in 8 hours of research, with students in full year sections of 1010 completing 4 hours in the fall and 4 in the winter.
-To understand how the URPP works, read the URPP student handout.
+Specifically, students can earn 4% by completing 6 URPP credit by participating in psychological research at York University.
+Each 30 minute of research participation is given 0.5 URPP credits.

 View video below to learn more about the value of participating in the URPP.